 Energy Flow and Transformation

-Each living organism can be classified into a trophic level, a step in the food chain.
+Each living organism can be classified on a trophic level, a step in the food chain.
 Plants are primary producers, herbivores are primary consumers, and carnivores are secondary consumers.
 Furthermore, carnivores that eat other carnivores are considered tertiary or even quaternary consumers.

 Much of the energy that transfers through the food chain is lost to the different bodily processes of living organisms.
 Less energy is available at the herbivore level than the primary producer level.
-Even less energy is available at the carnivore level than the previous levels.
+Even less energy is available at the carnivore level than at previous levels.
 As a general rule, less and less energy is available as it is transferred from organism to organism.
-It can then be said that energy transfer through the food chain is highly inefficient.
+It can then be said that the energy transfer through the food chain is highly inefficient.

 Ecological succession is a gradual process that takes place over many years.
 In essence, both primary and secondary succession shape a given ecosystem by creating an ever-changing mix of species as different disturbances of varying effects alter the landscape.